 Running hot and tattered as this guy was now, I could repicture Calvin Roe as the grinning, phonepole flyer plastered handyman whose plumbing misadventures had nearly flooded Delphoria’s ground floor flat.
 He came cheap and scrounged aftermarket parts, having no problemo working off he books on jobs that skirted proper building permits—which landlord, Marvin Rosener had found priced just about right back then.

 Still, this one-time unlicensed contractor’s long crack breaks fuzzed up his judgment and taskicity, to where he was no match for our leaking water heater, much less a clued-in city code inspector whom I’d inadvertently tipped off, who threatened to come down hard.
 But Marvin had methodically greased some palms—and the last I’d heard, Calvin had fled from his debts and immediate family to the Sawtooth wilds of Idaho.
-Yet here he was back before me again, much the worse for wear, rotted tobacco teeth and all.
+Yet here he was back before me again, likely just another drifting ember from the northern fires, much the worse for wear, rotted tobacco teeth and all.

 “Oh, r-r-right,” I recalled sorely, though not wanting to dig this hole any deeper about now.
 But I didn’t dime him out, no matter what he says.
 “Hey, c’mon, moving on—fist bump, bro?”